cado-security/product-help/docs/cado-response/deploy/kubernetes.md

 #### Methods for Executing Kubernetes API Commands Inside a Private Cluster VPC
 Alternate options include Bastion Hosts, SSM, AWS Private link, AWS Cloud9, AWS VPN, AWS Direct Connect.
-See the links below for options for accessin the Kubernetes API within the Private Cluster VPC.
+See the links below for options for accessing the Kubernetes API within the Private Cluster VPC.

 How to connect using a Bastion Host:
 - https://cloudtipss.com/Create-Private-EKS-With-Bastion/